hashicorp/terraform/website/docs/modules/create.html.markdown

   be treated as markdown.
 The README doesn't need to document inputs or outputs of the module because tooling will automatically generate this.

+* **LICENSE**.
+The license under which this module is available.
+If you are publishing a module publicly, many organizations will not adopt a module unless a clear license is present.
+We recommend always having a license file, even if the license is non-public.

 * **main.tf, variables.tf, outputs.tf**.
 These are the recommended filenames for
   a minimal module, even if they're empty. `main.tf` should be the primary